A Complete Guide to Third-Party Risk Management

 Third-party risks are unavoidable in vendor relationships.
-Without reliable third-party risk management (TPRM) plan, it's impossible to onboard vendors without exposing your organization to cyber threats.
+Without proper Third-Party Risk Management (TPRM), it's impossible to onboard vendors without exposing your organization to cyber threats.

 The 2013 Target data breach is an important example of how a small vendor can expose the data of a large organization.
 What began with an HVAC subcontractor ended with the exposure of over 40 million customers.